mbolt35/coffee-graph/README.md

 Coffee-Graph is an automated build tool for CoffeeScript, which is able to analyze large multi-file projects and output an **ordered** listing of the files using cross-file dependencies (if they exist).
 Coffee-Graph does not require the use of any external JS libraries like RequireJS; just plain vanilla CoffeeScript.

+## Installation
+Coffee-Graph depends on the [Java 6 runtime](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or greater, so ensure that Java is installed and on your ```$PATH```.

+Installation of binaries via npm:
+    $ npm install -g coffee-graph

+## Building Source
+Coffee-Graph uses [Maven](http://maven.apache.org/) to compile and package the binaries.

+To build:
+    $ mvn clean install

+To execute:
+    $ node ./bin/coffee-graph <options> [files]

+Or:
+    $ ./bin/coffee-graph <options> [files]

+To install from source:
+    $ npm install -g .

 ## Example
 Let's say I have a directory `src` that contains three `.coffee` source files: